Finding relevant cards and tags...

 Figure 3: An example of the cards page with results from the above Alzheimer’s search.
 Note the icons to remove cards and copy cards as described above.

 To find relevant tags, click the “Tags” icon to the right of “Cards.”
 If there are high confidence tags, which there are in the example image below, they will show up first.
-Clicking the button below for low relevance tags will reveal tags that we have less confidence in.
+Clicking the button below for low-relevance tags will reveal tags that NovaCards has less confidence in.
 When you find a tag that you would like to use in Anki, simply click the tag to copy, and search for it in the Anki tag search bar to pull it up.

 Figure 4: An example of the tags results page.
 Clicking the name of the tag will allow you to copy it and paste it into Anki.